-Making math fun is important to building math fluency.
+Making math fun is essential for building math fluency.
 If children enjoy what they are doing in a daily math block, they will be more engaged in lessons.
 They will be eager to listen, try new things, and complete assignments.
 They will learn more if they are having fun.

 Ideas for Making Math Fun & Engaging

-Another way to build math fluency is through teaching “mental math”.
+Another way to build math fluency is through teaching “mental math.”
 Mental math is the ability to think of and solve a problem quickly and independently.
 Mental math takes a lot of practice.
 In a sense, being able to complete math problems mentally demonstrates math fluency.
 Children must understand a concept well to be able to solve it mentally.
-Incorporating mental math into your day helps build fluency so that math is solved automatically and with ease.
+Incorporating mental math into your day helps build fluency, and children solve math problems automatically and with ease.

 Ideas for Building Mental Math Skills

-Another way to help build mental math strategies is through math drills.
+- Have daily math drills.
 Giving students daily or weekly math drills provide review and build speed.
 As this practice is repeated, fluency with math facts and mental math strategies develop.
-Also, knowing basic math facts will help build fluency later with higher level skills.
+Also, knowing basic math facts will help build fluency later with higher-level skills.

-Children need to understand how to solve a math problem when they are presented with one.
+Children need to understand how to solve a math problem.
 As teachers, we need to teach the steps and strategies one at a time.
-After learning a new strategy, children need to practice each strategy in order to gain fluency with it.
+After learning a new strategy, children need to practice each approach to gain fluency with it.

-Problems are not solved in only one way, so different strategies need to be taught.
-For example, addition and subtraction problems can be solved in different ways.
-Children need to be taught to count using their fingers, to draw number representations, to use manipulatives (i.e. counters, counting objects, number line) correctly to find answers, and eventually, mental math.
+Solve problems in more than one way, and teach more than one different strategy.
+For example, solve addition and subtraction problems in different ways.
+Teach children to count using their fingers, to draw number representations, to use manipulatives (i.e., counters, counting objects, number line) correctly to find answers, and eventually, mental math.

 Incorporating and teaching different strategies will help children build procedural fluency.
 This is important for completing future problems and assignments.